 Simply put, time management is the art of being on time with your to-dos.
 This includes everything from delivering things before your deadlines, to being on time for work and meetings, etc. So, how is this achieved?
 BY MANAGING YOUR TIME!
 Work is not easy.
 It is hard because employees make things difficult for themselves most of the time, with poor time management skills.
 Time management is achieved in the workplace when you create and stick to a schedule that works for you.

-In careers around hospitality or customer centered work, time management is crucial for meeting the customers’ needs promptly.
+In careers around hospitality or customer centred work, time management is crucial for meeting the customers’ needs promptly.
 In any industry, good time management skills require a good sense of work gauge so that you can correctly allow the time needed for a task.
-But before you get the colored pens and paper out, time management is about much more than scheduling.
+But before you get the coloured pens and paper out, time management is about much more than scheduling.
 It also requires discipline, quick thinking and knowing when to delegate tasks.
 Even for how you deal with procrastination, distractions and unplanned events.

 Why is it important?

 If you are at a job but haven’t actually perfected your time management, you will often find that you are fallen behind on projects and tasks expected of you.
-This not only impacts you – but also your colleagues, and no one likes being unable to do their job because someone else isn’t properly organized.
+This not only impacts you – but also your colleagues, and no one likes being unable to do their job because someone else isn’t properly organised.

-Other than being that person no one likes in the office, no offense… Proper time management takes pressure off you and ensures that you don’t end up doing most of your work at the last minute.
+Proper time management takes pressure off you and ensures that you don’t end up doing most of your work at the last minute.
 This can lead to a lesser-quality end product.
 Even when you know you could’ve done better.

 Different types of time management skills

 Any person with great time management skills can adapt to new problems and readjust when needed to complete all tasks and projects.
 Having the ability to plan, schedule, strategies, delegate and adapt are the traits of a dependable employee and amazingly, this is what employers are looking for!